emf-creaf/emf_newsletters/Current.md

   - (RMH & VGG) R Training course for CREAF
   - (MCA) Process-based forest modelling with MEDFATE
   - (EMF) Technician mentoring (Oleguer Amorós) in creation of web apps with R (MODOSIN and MATOSEG projects)
+  - (RMH) Defenses of two co-supervised PhD theses: Joan Maspons (CREAF) and Saeed Harati (UdeM)

 ## Model development

   - Development of the growth, mortality and recruitment models for MEDFATE.
   - Parameter estimation of MEDFATE models for woody taxa of the Spanish National Forest Inventory (SNFI) using trait databases and calibration exercises.
   - Evaluation of the performance of MEDFATE for the prediction of forest dynamics in Catalonia, between SNFI3 and SNFI4.
+    - Development of an Integral Projection Model to project forest dynamics in Catalonia for the Oficina Catala de Canvi Climatic.

 ## New software & updates